 Takanari started playing the double bass in the wind orchestra at the age of 13 during his school days and played in various Ensembles with a great deal of passion, and when he was 17 he decided that he would become a professional musician.

 After a year of preparation, he passed the entrance exam at Aichi prefectural university of fine arts and music with Hideki Hoshi.
 After studying in Japan for two years, he moved to Vienna, Austria at the age of 19.
 He studied with Josef Niederhammer and Werner Fleischmann at the University of music and performing arts Vienna and at the Scuola di Musica di Fiesole as well as at the Accademia Stauffer with Alberto Bocini.
-While still a student, Koyama participated in the academy program of the ORF Vienna Radio Symphony Orchestra as well as being an extra player in the Vienna Symphony.
+While still a student, Koyama participated in the academy program of the ORF Vienna Radio Symphony Orchestra as well as being an guest player in the Vienna Symphony.
 He also took part in masterclasses and private lessons with Jurek Dybał, Bogusław Furtok, Božo Paradžik, Dorin Marc, Wolfgang Güttler, Rinat Ibragimov and Sorin Orcinschi.

 Takanari Koyama won the First Prize at the Music Academy Competition for Strings in Vienna in 2013 and the Third Prize at the International Double Bass Competition in Wroclaw in 2014 and many of other national and international competitions.